 Eating moon cakes is a popular Chinese Moon Festival tradition.
 Moon cakes were originally used to worship the moon god.
 Later, people appreciate the moon while tasting the moon cakes on the Mid-Autumn Festival.
-Moon cake symbolizes the family reunion, and people regard it as a festival food, as well as a sacrifice to the moon and a festival gift to relatives and friends.
+Moon cakes symbolize the family reunion, and people regard it as a festival food, as well as a sacrifice to the moon and a festival gift to relatives and friends.

 5. Watch the Tide

-Watching the tide of Qiantang River can be described as a grand Mid-Autumn Festival tradition in Zhejiang.
-The custom has a long history, and there have been quite detailed descriptions of watching tide in the Han Dynasty (202 BC - 220 AD).
-As the moon is the closest to the earth around Mid-Autumn Festival in a year, the tidal water is hence the most tremendous on the festival.
-Up to today, watching the tide of Qiantang River is still one of the most popular Chinese Mid-Autumn Festival traditions, attracting tourists from all over the world.
+Watching the tidal flow on the Qiantang River can be described as a grand Mid-Autumn Festival tradition in Zhejiang.
+The custom has a long history, and there have been quite detailed descriptions of watching the tide in the Han Dynasty (202 BC - 220 AD).
+As the moon is the closest to the earth around Mid-Autumn Festival in a year, the tidal water is highest during the festival.
+Even today, watching the tide on the Qiantang River is still one of the most popular Chinese Mid-Autumn Festival traditions, attracting tourists from all over the world.